-Code Action Due Date Icon Progress Comment & Planned Improvement Action FISS.P.6.12 Achieve contract delivery targets set out in the Contract Delivery Plan 31-Mar-2020 8 25% Q2 19/20: Off Target Following the high turnover of staff recently within Procurement the new team is working through the backlog of contracts.
-The contracts delivery plan will be reviewed to reflect this work.
-FISS.P.6.13 Focus on continuing to enhance the comprehensive suite of People Policies and supporting managers to work within the policy framework to drive change in the workforce. supporting managers to 31 Mar 2020 Work continues on the Weilness @ Middothian agenda includes the support of the weilness will distribute and an undertact of the Work continues on the Wellness@Midlothian agenda including the implementation of a Menopause policy and an update of the Maximising Attendance at Work policy.
-FISS.P.6.14 Support the delivery of a medium term financial strategy for general fund services by summer 2019 which will support Council setting the 2020/21 Council Tax and a balanced budget. ing the 2020/21 31-Mar-2020 50% June with an update on Tuesday 1st October will be regularly reported to members in accomplete.
-Council agreed that BTSG would report back Q2 19/20: On Target The Medium Term Financial Strategy was presented to Council on Tuesday 25th June with an update on Tuesday 1st October.
+Code Action Due Date Icon Progress Comment & Planned Improvement Action FISS.P.6.12 Achieve contract delivery targets set out in the Contract Delivery Plan 31-Mar-2020 8 0% Q1 19/20: Off Target Due to high turnover of staff recently within Procurement the contract delivery plan is behind target.
+The contracts delivery plan will be reviewed during quarter 2 to bring this back on target.
+FISS.P.6.13 Focus on continuing to enhance the comprehensive suite of People Policies and supporting managers to work within the policy framework to drive change in the workforce.
+31-Mar-2020 50% Q1 19/20: On Target A number of new people policies have recently been introduced to enhance the policy framework: Gifts & Hospitality Policy, Outside Jobs/Special Interests Policy, Sexual Harassment Policy, Carers Policy and Mental Health & Wellbeing Policy.
+A range of training is also planned and various new e-learning modules are available.
+FISS.P.6.14 Support the delivery of a medium term financial strategy for general fund services by summer 2019 which will support Council setting the 2020/21 Council Tax and a balanced budget.
+31-Mar-2020 50% Q1 19/20: On Target The Medium Term Financial Strategy was presented to Council on Tuesday 25th June.
 Detail will continue to evolve and will be regularly reported to members in accordance with the budget timetable.
 Council agreed that BTSG would report back on measures to address the remaining £8 million budget gap.
 FISS.P.6.15 Completion of the unaudited Statutory Accounts for 2018/19 to ensure that we maintain strong financial management and stewardship and address the actions set out in previous external audit reports.
-31-Mar-2020 &gt; 100% Q2 19/20: Complete Unaudited accounts were presented to Audit Committee on Monday 24th June 2019.
+31-Mar-2020 ⊘ 100% Q1 19/20: Complete Unaudited accounts were presented to Audit Committee on Monday 24th June 2019.
 FISS.P.6.16 Completion of the statutory financial audit and achieve an unqualified audit opinion for the Accounts for 2018/19.
-31-Mar-2020 100% Q2 19/20 : Complete.
-FISS.P.6.17 Deliver quarterly financial reports and commentary to Council 31-Mar-2020 50% Q2 19/20: On Target Financial Monitoring timetable is in place with performance against budget being reported in August and November 2019, February 2020 with the final position in June 2020.
+31-Mar-2020 25% Q1 19/20: On Target Audit work commenced to achieve an unqualified audit opinion by end of September.
+FISS.P.6.17 Deliver quarterly financial reports and commentary to Council 31-Mar-2020 25% Q1 19/20: On Target Financial Monitoring timetable is in place with performance against budget being reported in August and November 2019, February 2020 with the final position in June 2020.
+FISS.P.6.18 Support the delivery of the Finance and Integrated Service Support budget savings by implementing the Business Services delivery plan 31-Mar-2020 25% Q1 19/20: On Target Vacant posts identified and removed from establishment.
+Next phase to seek governance to carry out Service Review to achieve remaining savings target